hazratali/aisur/index.md

 # Instructions for authors
 Authors are invited to submit **full papers** of length between 8 and 15 pages (1 column – the LNCS template) and following the Springer Author Guidelines, showing original research contributions under the topics of the conference.
 Guidelines for paper preparation and submission link are available on: [https://conferences.leeds.ac.uk/miua/paper-abstract-submission/](https://conferences.leeds.ac.uk/miua/paper-abstract-submission/)

+- All papers must be submitted through the MIUA2025 CMT page.
 - Paper submissions will be handled through CMT and managed by the MIUA committee.
-- All papers must be submitted through the MIUA2025 CMT page.
 - Authors will be able to choose the special session during the submission process.
 - The review process of all the submitted papers will be done independently by the MIUA organisation team.
+- All submissions will be **double-blind** peer-reviewed.

 # Organizers